algodex/algodex-mailbox/README.md

 # Algodex Mailbox
-This is a page to send assets to multiple addresses at once, where they are held in escrow and can be redeemed later.
+This is a small app to send assets to multiple addresses at once, where they are held in escrow and can be redeemed later.